Featured image of post Lightweight Docker in WSL without Docker Desktop

 sudo apt-get update

-To be able to use the docker CLI command without root permissions, we need to create a docker group and add our user it:
+To use the docker CLI command without root permissions, create a docker group and add your user to it:

 1